fhgr-cds-archive-class-2021/fhgr-3-s-ml-project-group-2/README.md

 ## Project organisation
-Every project mebmer experimented and explorated the dataset in his own folder (as linked above).
+Every project member experimented and explorated the dataset in his own folder (as linked above).
 The [/nominatim](./nominatim) folder is used for the pre population step in our workflow described below.
 Then we combined our collected knowledge and created the [/app](./app) folder with our **final result and ML-model**.